Click 3D map to enlarge; click again to zoom

 - Auckland Sea Kayaks – 0800 999 0899 (freephone), 09 213 4545, operating throughout the summer months.
 They cover the Auckland region so may be less geared up for you to kayak the Puhoi River economically.

-Puhoi to junction of Remiger and Ahuroa Rds via Puhoi Track: 5 km, 2hr (map 25)
+Puhoi to junction of Remiger and Ahuroa Rds via Puhoi Track: 2 hrs, 5 km (map 25)

 Cross some stiles onto the track up the ridge and along a fence line.
 Keep strictly to the route over farmland and do not freedom camp in this area.
 You pass the ‘Sugarloaf’ rock formation.
 A stile is in place if you want to climb up to this very peaceful & picturesque spot with beautiful views across the valley and out to the coast.
 You may get cellphone reception here and along some of the other ridge lines that follow.
 You then pass through Dunns Bush (a QEII reserve), following orange markers, then down a fence line on a ridge to a gate and a carpark.
 Go down the road (Tolhopf Rd) through a rural subdivision to its intersection with Ahuroa Rd.

 Much of this is along operational forestry roads, so watch for trucks and don’t wear headphones.
 Go straight on along a 4WD track (Barkers Rd) to Moir Hill.
 Stay on this grass/clay track and don’t be tempted by the gravel forestry road nearby.
 There are few markers.
 Pass the transmission tower at the top and head west along a forestry road on the ridge 4.5 km to the end of Matthew Rd (there may be a ‘private property’ sign on the road but TA walkers are allowed).
 After 1 km turn right into Woodcocks Rd and then left into Edgerly Rd 500m further on.
 At the end, cross the stile and follow the marked fence line down the ridge.
 Stick with markers so you don’t end up at someone’s house when you exit onto a driveway for no. 121 on Old Kaipara Rd.
 Go right into this road, then keep left when it takes a sharp turn to become Streamlands Swamp Rd.
-(Warkworth is about 4km east of this point over a small bridge, and has a supermarket if you wish to resupply.)
+(Warkworth is about 4 km east of this point over a small bridge, and has a supermarket if you wish to resupply.)
 After a short dog-leg east at Kaipara Flats Rd, go up a ridge on Smyth Rd.
 Turn off at right just before the top to go across to Kraack Rd and on to Kraack Hill.
 Keep left when the road branches, but go straight through the next intersection and then right (still on Kraack Rd) to Waiwhiu and across SH1.
 If want to get to Warkworth, 6.5 km south-east (there is a Binn Inn and Countdown supermarket here), this is probably a good point to catch a lift, though traffic may be going fast past the intersection (and it may be worth noting that this stretch of roads is considered one of the deadliest in the North Island in terms of crashes!).
 A taxi might be an alternative option – see below.
 Sheepworld Caravan Park is 2 km down the road.
 Though the road to the camp ground is busy, for much of the stretch you can walk behind road barriers.